vegaprotocol/specs/protocol/0004-AMND-amends.md

 The fields which can be altered are:

 - `Price`
   - Amending the price causes the order to be removed from the book and re-inserted at the new price level.
 This can result in the order being filled if the price is moved to a level that would cross.
+The amended price must be an integer multiple of the [markets tick size](./0001-MKTF-market_framework.md#market).
 - `SizeDelta`
   - Amending the size by specifying a `sizeDelta` will be applied to both the `Size` and `Remaining` part of the order.
 In the case that the remaining amount it reduced to zero or less, the order is cancelled.
 This must be a multiple of the smallest value allowed by the `Position Decimal Places` (PDP) specified in the [Market Framework](./0001-MKTF-market_framework.md), i.e. is PDP = 2 then `SizeDelta` must be a whole multiple of 0.01.
 (NB: `SizeDelta` may use an int64 where the int value 1 is the smallest multiple allowable given the configured dp).
 In case PDP is negative this again applies e.g. if PDP = -1 then `SizeDelta` must be a whole multiple of 10.
 - `Size`